Kathleen Mary Tillotson

-Kathleen Mary Tillotson CBE (3 April 1906 – 3 June 2001) was a British academic and literary critic, professor of English and distinguished Victorian scholar.
+Kathleen Mary Tillotson CBE, FBA, FRSL (3 April 1906 – 3 June 2001) was a British academic and literary critic, professor of English and distinguished Victorian scholar.
 Her various works on Elizabethan literature have accumulated significance in the literary sphere, conducting important research and producing publications that feature her editorship.
 Her work has encouraged many to become involved with literary research.

 Early life and education

-Kathleen Mary Tillotson (née Constable) was born in Berwick-upon-Tweed on 3 April 1906 to Eric and Catherine Constable.
+Kathleen Mary Tillotson (née Constable) was born in Berwick-upon-Tweed, England, on 3 April 1906 to Eric and Catherine Constable.
 Her parents were members of the Society of Friends (Quakers), from which she dissociated officially in 1949.
-She attended Ackworth School, Pontefract and The Mount School, York before graduating with a degree in English from Somerville College, Oxford in 1927.
-She then studied for the B.Litt under the supervision of David Nichol Smith and George Gordon.
-Her fellow students including future husband Geoffrey Tillotson, and John Butt.
+She attended Ackworth School, Pontefract and The Mount School, York, before graduating with a degree in English from Somerville College, Oxford, in 1927.
+She then studied for the B.Litt under the supervision of David Nichol Smith and George Gordon, her fellow students including future husband Geoffrey Tillotson, and John Butt.

 Academic career

 Kathleen Tillotson's interest in literature was originally influenced by her father's occupation as a journalist.
-The beginning of her academic years consisted of graduating in English from Somerville College, Oxford in 1927.
-In 1929 she started work as a part-time assistant in the English Department at Bedford College, London before being promoted in 1933 to Junior Lecturer and, in 1937, to Lecturer (part-time).
-She eventually became a full-Time Lecturer at Bedford College, London in 1939 and was promoted to Senior Lecturer in January 1947 and in October of that year became a University Reader.
+The beginning of her academic years consisted of graduating in English from Somerville College, Oxford, in 1927.
+In 1929 she started work as a part-time assistant in the English Department at Bedford College, London, before being promoted in 1933 to Junior Lecturer and, in 1937, to Lecturer (part-time).
+She eventually became a full-time lecturer at Bedford College in 1939 and was promoted to Senior Lecturer in January 1947, and in October of that year became a University Reader.
 She was appointed Hildred Carlile Professor of English Literature in 1958, a post from which she retired in 1971.

-Kathleen Tillotson's academic achievements are centred around her vast scholarly endeavours and is noted as "one of the most distinguished Victorian scholars of our time."
+Her academic achievements centred on her vast scholarly endeavours and she was noted as "one of the most distinguished Victorian scholars of our time".
 Her achievements include her Pilgrim edition of Dickens's letters, Clarendon edition of Dickens and becoming General Editor between 1957 and 1994.
-Tillotson's focus is analytical of narrative conventions and traditional in criticism.
-However, Tillotson's research spanned manifold literary genres and showed an appreciation of Elizabethan literature.
-Her notable works include novels of the eighteen-forties, Mid-Victorian studies, Jane Austen's letters to her sister and Oliver Twist.
-Her work has been described as an "enlightening survey of the literary, social, and moral contexts of the decade."
-In 1963, Tillotson and her husband Geoffrey also edited and annotated Thakaray's Vanity Fair.
+Tillotson's focus was analytical of narrative conventions and traditional in criticism.
+However, her research spanned manifold literary genres and showed an appreciation of Elizabethan literature.
+Her notable works include Novels of the Nineteen-Forties, Mid-Victorian Studies, and editions of Jane Austen's letters to her sister, and Oliver Twist.
+Tillotson's work has been described as an "enlightening survey of the literary, social, and moral contexts of the decade".
+In 1963, Tillotson and her husband Geoffrey also edited and annotated William Makepeace Thackeray's Vanity Fair.

 Tillotson was elected both a Fellow of the British Academy and an Honorary Fellow of Somerville in 1965, and a Fellow of the Royal Society of Literature in 1984.
+She received honorary doctorates from Queen's University, Belfast (1972) and, in 1982, from the University of Oxford and the University of London.
+She was appointed an Officer of the Order of the British Empire (OBE) in 1983, raised to CBE in 1991.

-In 1995 Tillotson developed an illness, which affected and restricted her work, although she continued to work until her nineties.
+In 1995, Tillotson developed an illness that affected and restricted her work, although she continued to work until her 90s.